-A ride on the Mad Tea Party tea cups is an archetypal Disney theme park experience.
-But the 90-or-so seconds of pure joy is frequently preceded by another archetypal Disney theme park experience: the dreaded 45-or-so minutes spent standing in line.
+Visiting the Haunted Mansion is an archetypal Disney theme park experience.
+But the note-perfect attraction is frequently preceded by another archetypal Disney theme park experience: the dreaded 45-or-so minutes spent standing in line.

-It is an absurd irony that we toil away all year at our oppressive jobs, scrimp and save for a big vacation, and fly halfway across the country...so that we can inch along in the hot sun for hours while we listen to our kids whine.
+It is an absurd irony that we toil away all year at our oppressive jobs, scrimp and save for a big vacation, and drive or fly for hours...so that we can inch along in the hot sun for hours while we listen to our kids whine.
 But we love theme parks, and lines are a necessary theme park evil, right?
-Well, not necessarily.

 Fastpass, available for selected attractions at the two Disneyland Resort parks in California, eliminates lines.
 There are some caveats, however.
 The most important: Guests can only have one Fastpass at a time unless two hours have lapsed since picking up a Fastpass ticket.
-That means you'll still have to wait in some of the old rat-maze queues, now called "standby" lines.
+That means you'll still have to inch along in some rat-maze queues, called “standby” lines.

 How Fastpass Works